 For me, as a Believer in the Christian faith, I see resilience as being related to having an understanding of and an appreciation for a body, a mind, and a spirit that were formed with much more than simply the capacity or the ability to weather storms.
 They were each formed with the desire to weather them.

 As human beings, I believe we were formed by God to have a powerful desire to recover from setbacks.
 Fueling this is a desire to connect with something greater than us; something that can empower us from within with the strength and the will to fly through and above life’s raging storms.
 We were given the need and the desire to discover a type of confidence that looks and feels a lot like “peace.”
-Having resilience, to me, means being confident in the knowledge that no matter what comes against you, you will want to get up and you will desire to go on, all the while knowing that no matter what, you are going to be all right.
+Having resilience, to me, means being confident in the knowledge that no matter what comes against you, you will want to get up and you will desire to go on, all the while knowing that no matter what, you are going to be alright.

 And that’s what resilience is.
 Being resilient will help you up from a down place.
-And, although it might not always cause you to land in the exact spot where you were planning on sticking your landing, being resilient will help you adjust successfully, no matter where you land after bouncing up.
+And, although it might not always cause you to land in the exact spot where you were planning on sticking your landing, being resilient will help you adjust successfully, no matter where you land after bouncing back up.

 Seven Things You Can Do to Strengthen Your "Resilience"